Engels23rd/Project-List/README.md

 by comison, since they have to charge for what they do then what else a program that can have all your project aimed for when you have to charge you can remember what you did.

+# Tecnologias Utilizadas
+* Visual Studio
+* .NET
+* Selenim

+# Estado del proyecto
+The project is in its testing and improvement phase, there are details in mind and improvements.

 # Installation
 To install it, you must have the following